SmilesOBrien/PS_GAM_Management/README.md

 3. An Excel document in which you input

 Please note: this was written specifically with my environment in mind, please edit the script as appropriate for your environment

+I'm not a coder / scripter, just a tech who wanted a better tool.
+If you have any suggestions please let me know!